 In general, support for a wide range of Microsoft Windows editions are included with Predator Software.
+In general, for the best experience Predator Software recommends newer Windows OSes.
 Refer to the following grid for additional details:

 |Microsoft Windows Edition||Predator Applications|